-- a.
+a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe. - 1) Describe any known or possible contamination at the site from present or past uses.
+If so, describe.

-- Describe existing hazardous chemicals/conditions that might affect project development and design.
+- 1) Describe any known or possible contamination at the site from present or past uses.
+None that we know of. - Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
-None known. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+None that we know of. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - Fuels for equipment will be used and stored properly on site during construction.
+Standard outpatient medicines and chemicals will be on site during operation. - 4) Describe special emergency services that might be required.
+Standard Fire, Police and Ambulatory services are expected. - 5) Proposed measures to reduce or control environmental health hazards, if any: Safely store all fuels for equipment.
+Implement source control BMPs.
+See SWPPP b.
+Noise